copy and paste this google map to your website or blog!

 (Please switch to 'HTML' mode when posting into your blog.
 Examples: WordPress Example, Blogger Example)

-Leprosy: Causes, Symptoms, Treatment Prevention Leprosy is a bacterial infection that damages your nerves, muscles, skin, eyes and respiratory tract It can cause patches of pale or discolored skin, loss of sensation (numbness) and permanent disabilities
+Leprosy: Causes, Symptoms, Treatment Prevention Leprosy (Hansen’s disease) is a bacterial infection that can damage your nerves, muscles, eyes, skin and respiratory tract It can cause permanent paralysis, blindness, and damage to your hands, feet and face

-Leprosy: Causes, Symptoms, and Treatment - WebMD Leprosy is an infectious disease that causes severe, disfiguring skin sores and nerve damage in the arms, legs, and around your body Leprosy has existed since ancient times
+Leprosy: Causes, Symptoms, and Treatment - WebMD What Is Leprosy?
+Leprosy is an infectious disease that causes severe, disfiguring skin sores and nerve damage in the arms, legs, and around your body Leprosy has existed since ancient times

 Leprosy - World Health Organization (WHO) Leprosy, also known as Hansen disease, is a chronic infectious disease caused mainly by a type of bacteria called Mycobacterium leprae The disease affects the skin, the peripheral nerves, the mucosa of the upper respiratory tract and the eyes

-Leprosy - StatPearls - NCBI Bookshelf Leprosy is also referred to as Hansen disease It is a chronic granulomatous infection generally caused by Mycobacterium leprae and Mycobacterium lepromatosis, both of which primarily affects the skin and peripheral nerves
+Leprosy - StatPearls - NCBI Bookshelf It is a chronic granulomatous infection generally caused by Mycobacterium leprae and Mycobacterium lepromatosis, both of which primarily affects the skin and peripheral nerves To avoid the high morbidity and mortality associated with this condition, it must be promptly diagnosed and treated